IS MY DOG AGGRESSIVE?

 Is my dog aggressive?

 All dogs have the capability to be aggressive.
-Probably what you really want to know is at what stage do you have a problem.
+Probably what you really want to know is at what stage do you have a dog aggression problem where you need to intervene and get some help.
 Read the information below and then take the quiz at the bottom the page to see if your dog is at risk.

 For example, any situation where a dog is threatened is certainly an occasion where a dog might behave aggressively.
 A situation where a dog is trapped and cannot escape something that is frightening or irritating may also be normal behaviour.
 However we would hope that the aggression is controlled and doesn’t actually cause harm.
 However, even in cases where your dog is not behaving appropriately, we shouldn’t look at aggressive behaviour as being nasty or wrong.
 Dogs always have a reason for acting the way they do.

-However, just because your dog is not considered to be abnormal, doesn’t mean a situation can’t develop.
+However, just because your dog is considered normal, doesn’t mean a situation can’t develop.
 Normal dogs are often put into situations they can’t handle and this can cause a problem to develop.

 When is dog aggression a problem?

-When aggression starts to interfere with the relationship between the pet and the owner, other people, or other animals, it becomes a problem.
-When dogs perceive a threat when there clearly is none, or the dog is clearly over-reacting, he or she is not behaving normally.
+When dogs perceive a threat when there clearly isn’t one, or the dog is clearly over-reacting, he or she is not behaving normally.
+When aggression starts to interfere with the relationship between the pet and the owner, other people, or other animals, it becomes a problem and we need to take steps to improve the situation.
 Often when this happens, most dogs with behavior problems are not just misbehaving: they are not normal.
-To treat them as normal, but misbehaving and to expect a normal response to corrections can be dangerous.
+Typically these dogs have developed an underlying anxiety problem that is contributing to the aggression issue.
+To treat these dogs as normal, but misbehaving and to expect a normal response to corrections can be dangerous.
+There are right and wrong ways to handle dog aggression.
 Read more on the right treatment methods.

 Does your dog have an aggression problem?
 Take the quiz below: